-According to the United Nations, animal agriculture accounts for nearly 40 percent of global land use.
-While this represents 20 percent of the global emissions.
+According to the United Nations, animal agriculture accounts for nearly 40 per cent of global land use while this represents 20 per cent of the global emissions.

 Over the past decades, Australians have increasingly moved away from eating beef towards the eating of chickens.
 At the same time, Australia is the third-fastest growing vegan market in the world.

-However, it seems more likely that the government could simply inform people about the benefits of a plant-based diet.
+However, it seems more likely that the government could merely inform people about the benefits of a plant-based diet.
 But at the end of the day, this is also up to people who care about what’s happening to the planet.